 Vibration & Sound Monitoring in Pennsylvania

-Ground vibrations and air overpressures from blasting and other heavy construction sources are the cause for concern on many projects that take place in congested areas.
+Ground vibration and air overpressure from blasting and other heavy construction sources are the cause for concern on many projects that take place in congested areas.
 These effects must be monitored and controlled to mitigate the risk of causing impacts to adjacent structures and equipment.
 Vibration and sound monitoring can be invaluable in addressing neighbor concerns from perceptible vibrations that are well within established safe structural standards.

-Seismic Surveys, Inc.’s independent use of seismographs and sound level meters to measure the vibration and sound levels transmitted to adjacent properties can prove to be a Contractor’s best tool for minimizing the risk of unwarranted claims and demonstrating regulatory compliance.
+SSI’s independent use of seismographs and sound level meters to measure the vibration and sound levels transmitted to adjacent properties can prove to be a Contractor’s best tool for minimizing the risk of unwarranted claims and demonstrating regulatory compliance.
 We provide both Attended and Unattended Vibration and Sound Monitoring.

 Remote Vibration & Sound Monitoring in Pennsylvania

-Seismic Surveys, Inc. has been on the leading edge of remote vibration monitoring since the turn of the century.
+SSI has been on the leading edge of remote vibration monitoring since the turn of the century.
 Beginning with the use of satellite telemetry in 2001 we have moved to cellular telemetry as the technology has advanced.
 Our fleet of over 200 remote seismograph stations is self sustaining with solar power and cellular communications.
 We are the 2008 Instantel™ Innovation Award winner for developing the wireless, remote, seismograph deployment system that we have dubbed the “SeismoBot.”

 Remote sound monitoring is another of our services.
 We employ remote vibration and sound level monitoring on dozens of long-term monitoring projects adjacent to mines and construction projects, and inside universities, hospitals, and museums throughout the mid-Atlantic region each year.
 We can design and implement a remote vibration and/or sound level monitoring program for your long-term project.